 It is recommended that the teacher or student record each lesson, and that the student go through their most recent lesson at home daily until their next session, trying to recreate the experience they had at the studio to the best of their ability.
 This is a wise way of building the voice.
 Even 15 minutes per day of this type of practice, over time, will produce superior results (provided that the technique being taught is superior, but we shall leave that topic to a future post).

-My recommendation is that if you are serious about a singing carer yet haven’t yet gotten to the level of vocal technique where you are able to sing a balanced scale from the bottom to the top of your range — in a connected yet free manner, with no obvious breaks or changes in vocal quality, on every vowel and dynamic — that you find a teacher who has an intimate knowledge and understanding of proper singing technique, and start some serious training.
+My recommendation is that if you are serious about a singing carer that you find a teacher who has an intimate knowledge and understanding of proper singing technique, and start some serious training.
+This is especially true if you haven’t yet gotten to the level of vocal technique where you are able to sing a balanced scale from the bottom to the top of your range.